 Gather a response crew

 Your next step is to gather together an experienced team who can help to determine the root cause of the problem and implement corrective action appropriately.
-This will likely involve personnel at the top of your company, but you will also need to include anyone who carries out the actual function.
+This will likely involve personnel at the top of your company, but you’l also need to include anyone who carries out the actual function.

 Your team can be any size – it depends on the size and complexity of your problem.
 If you’re a sole trader, you may be the only member.
-If you do have more personnel, just be aware that a very large team can be tricky to manage..
+If you do have more personnel, just be aware that a very large team can be tricky to manage.

 To make your team as effective as possible, they need to have the right knowledge about the process or problem involved.
 You’ll also need to give them enough time and resources to complete an investigation as well as the authority to enact corrective action.
 A team of several people means that a team leader will be necessary too.